Narendravarma123/VSE_Search/README.md

         pip install 'module_name'
-    7.After succesfully installing all the modules you will get the error 'my_sql_db error' 8.For this create a database with name 'menshut' in the xamp server 9.Now export our database\menshut.sql into the menshut database by clicking the import button in the xamp.
+    7.After succesfully installing all the modules you will get the error 'my_sql_db error' 8.For this create a database with name 'menshut' in the xamp server 9.Now export our menshut.sql into the menshut database by clicking the import button in the xamp.
-    10.Now the database was all set.
+    Note:we were still trying to tackle  the problem of image paths 10.Now the database was all set.
     11.Run the application python app.py